Juan Ángel Michelena: Personal life

 Michelena was born in Maracaibo (Venezuela).
-His father, José Ignacio de Michelena y Echeverría, was born in Cadiz, and belonged to a noble family of Basque ancestors.
+His father, José Ignacio de Michelena y Echeverría, was born in Cádiz, and belonged to a noble family of Basque ancestors.
 He had served as alcalde in the City of Caracas, and was a member of the Guipuzcoan Company.
 His mother, Maria Josefa Moreno de Mendoza, was born in Ceuta, the daughter of Francisco Javier Moreno de Mendoza, governor of Maracaibo, and María Teresa Rodríguez de Balbas.

 Michelena was married in Buenos Aires, in the Cathedral Mayor, to María del Carmen del Pino, daughter of Joaquín del Pino and Rafaela de Vera Mujica.
 His wife was sister of Juana del Pino, wife of Bernardino Rivadavia.
 The couple bore six children between 1807 and 1821: Clara María Rafaela Ramona del Corazón de Jesús, Miguel Magín Wenceslao Joaquín Ramón, José María Alejandro Magín Ramón del Corazón de Jesús, Juan Angel Hilario Ramón Magín, Manuel Francisco Javier Arcadio Ramón Magín del Corazón de Jesús and Rafaela Genoveva Michelena del Pino.

 His son, Juan Ángel Ramón Higinio Hilario Michelena del Pino, was born on January 5, 1818, in Buenos Aires, and served in the Spanish Navy.
 He was married in Spain to María de Rada; their son was Juan Ángel de Michelena y Rada.

 Military career

-Michelena did his studies in Europe, traveled to Spain at an early age, and joined the Spanish Navy in the military port of Cadiz at age twelve.
+Michelena did his studies in Europe, traveled to Spain at an early age, and joined the Spanish Navy in the military port of Cádiz at age twelve.
 In 1788, he finished his elementary studies, and embarked on February 1 in the frigate Cecilia, in which he sailed towards Tangier, Cartagena, Constantinople and the coast of Syria.
-In 1789, he returned to Cadiz, promoted to alférez on January 13 of that same year.
+In 1789, he returned to Cádiz, promoted to alférez on January 13 of that same year.
 He served as an assistant to Juan Joaquín Moreno, captain of the ship San Lorenzo), making trips to Barcelona, Livorno and Naples with the squadron commanded by Félix Ignacio de Tejada, Captain General of the Spanish Navy.

-Back in Cadiz, Michelena served two months in the Corps of Dragoons of the Spanish Navy.
+Back in Cádiz, Michelena served two months in the Corps of Dragoons of the Spanish Navy.
 He later was promoted to lieutenant, and served in Havana and Puerto Rico.
 On February 14, 1797, he fought in the Battle of Cape St. Vincent, in which a Spanish fleet was defeated by a Royal Navy fleet under John Jervis.
-In 1798, he served on the ship San Pablo, commanded by Captain of the Navy Jose de Mazarredo y Salazar, in pursuit of the British squadrons blockading the port of Cadiz.
+In 1798, he served on the ship San Pablo, commanded by Captain of the Navy Jose de Mazarredo y Salazar, in pursuit of the British squadrons blockading the port of Cádiz.
 He also took part in the capture of the 14-gun British sloop Pitt.

 In 1803 Michelena was to the control of the brig Ligero, with which it captured a pirate ship that operated in the Mediterranean.
 Then went to La Coruña and crossed the Atlantic, to serve as correspondent between the Antilles, Tierra Firme and Montevideo.